 Engaging in a conversation with your audience is a compelling way to keep viewers tuned in, encourage audience interaction and develop brand loyalty.
-Whether you're hosting a real-time Q&A session - or encouraging viewer discussions, we've created features that are both easy to use and effective:
+Whether you're hosting a real-time Q&A session - or encouraging viewer discussions, our Replies feature makes real-time conversation easy and effective.

 - Replies allow back-end users to comment directly on a post - before or after it's published.